 Professional sports franchises in Salt Lake City include the Utah Jazz of the NBA and Real Salt Lake of Major League Soccer.
 Other franchises are the Salt Lake Bees (AAA baseball), the Utah Grizzlies (hockey) and the Salt Lake Monarchs (USL soccer).

 Salt Lake International Airport, a Delta Airlines hub, is located just 20 minutes from campus and is undergoing a $2.6 billion phased redevelopment.
-It offers direct flights to 84 U.S. destinations and 11 international cities.
-It was rated No. 2 in passenger satisfaction among the 250 busiest U.S. airports in 2016.
+It offers direct flights to 84 U.S. destinations and 11 international cities and handled 23 million passengers in 2016.
 TRAX light rail provides access to downtown Salt Lake, the University of Utah, the airport and many of the suburbs.